lazymeadow/gorilla-groove/backend/README.md

 Environment specific setup will go in here.
 Some of the items in that file will need to be configured for the server to run successfully.

 ### Database
-Gorilla Groove uses MySQL.
-Right now there isn't a hard version requirement.
-Likely any modern MySQL will work.
+Gorilla Groove uses MySQL, and is always intended to run on the latest version.
+Right now that is MySQL 8.

 Create a database called "groovatron"